 Lecturer: Dr. K. Steenbergh

 Period 1, MA English Literature in a Visual Culture /RMA Literature and Contested Spaces

 Course code L_ELMALTK001

-In 2000, the Dutch Nobel-prize winning atmospheric chemist Paul Crutzen suggested that our current geological era should be called the “Anthropocene’.
-Deriving from the Greek ‘anthropos‘ (human), the name refers to the incredible impact of humankind on the planet and its ecosystems.
+In 2000, the Dutch Nobel-prize winning atmospheric chemist Paul Crutzen suggested that our current geological epoch should be called the “Anthropocene’.
+Deriving from the Greek anthros (human), the name refers to humanity’s major and lasting impact on the planet and its ecosystems.
 Geologists are still debating whether they will declare the Anthropocene (see the Anthropocene Working Group).
-In the Humanities and Social Sciences, the focus on the human factor in issues such as climate change, overpopulation, air pollution and the exploitation of natural resources has sparked an awareness that the problems of the Anthropocene cannot be solved by science alone.
-As the interdisciplinary RESCUE initiative commissioned by the ESF put it, “in a world where cultural values, political and religious ideas, and deep-seated human behaviors still rule the way people lead their lives, produce, and consume, the idea of environmentally relevant knowledge must change” (qtd in Sörlin 2012, 788).
+In the Humanities and Social Sciences, the realization that humankind’s impact is of a geological scale has led to rethinking of the relations between humankind and the environment.

 Lecturer: S. Lutticken